-Updated 28 November 2015 – Vimeo is to my mind one of the best video networks around because it has a high concentration of creative content providers.
+Updated 8 September 2016.
+Vimeo is to my mind one of the best video networks around because it has a high concentration of creative content providers.
 It is not like on YouTube where if you type “art video” in the search box, you get loads of music clips or ” the art of making jam“- type videos.
-On the contrary, on Vimeo you generally get what you ask and the quality is often better then on YouTube.
+On the contrary, on Vimeo you generally get what you ask and the quality is often better than on YouTube.
 That said, there is good quality on YouTube as well, no doubt about that, but it is harder to find in between the thousands of junk videos.
 As Vimeo is a much smaller network, good quality content gets a better chance and that is what I like about it.
 Like all networks, there are all sorts of subjects to be found.

 What is the secret of Vimeo’s success?

 There are many reasons why Vimeo is successful in banning out the majority of junk video, and attracting serious video publishers, but I’m only going to mention a couple of them: One of them is that they do quality checks on the accounts.
 Secondly, you need to have a paid subscription if you want to post more then 5OOMB per week or upload more then 1 HD video weekly.
 This measure seems to scare off a lot of freeloaders, especially the sort that uploads badly compressed clones from TV shows and music clips (although you will find them here and there).